aws/aws-iot-device-sdk-embedded-C/demos/http/http_demo_s3_download/README.md

 Any custom name that specifies your device type.

 #### device_thing_name
-The name of you AWS IOT thing for your device in AWS IOT.
+The name of the AWS IoT thing for your device registered with AWS IoT core.

 #### thing_name-s3-access-role-alias
 Any custom name to specify role alias for S3.